mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ### Shared Globals

-Import the list of shared [global variables](/articles/08_globals/01_globals_overview.md) required to execute TDM on your project.
+Import the list of shared [global variables](/articles/08_globals/01_globals_overview.md) required to execute TDM in your project.

 ### Shared Functions